 I was born and raised in the Milwaukee area and still live there today.
-Despite the cold winter months, it really is a great place to live and raise a family.
+Despite the cold winter months, it really is a great place to live.
 It’s the perfect size, it has great bars and restaurants and theaters, the people are warm and genuine, and we definitely know how to do summer.

-As for my background?
-I was a high school teacher for 8 years before starting Lemon Tree Dwelling back in 2012.
+As for my background, I was a high school teacher for 8 years before starting Lemon Tree Dwelling back in 2012.
 My goal at the time was to have a hobby….something to distract me from the three small children I stayed home with at the time.
-I have always loved to create, and blogging quickly became the perfect outlet for me.
+I’ve always loved to create, and blogging quickly became the perfect outlet for me.
 I love using what I have to create something delicious.
 I love being inspired by ingredients and dreaming up flavor combinations.
-And I love the fact that I can share my passion with all of you!
+And I love sharing my love of food with the people around me.

-Fast forward 5 years, and these these days blogging is much more than a hobby.
+Fast forward 10 years, and these these days blogging is much more than a hobby.
 It’s a way of life.
 It’s a full time job, and a job I absolutely adore.
-I’m so happy you decided to stop in, and I’d love for you to make yourself at home here in my Lemon Tree Dwelling!
-Curious about the name?
+I’m so happy you decided to stop in, and I’d love for you to make yourself at home here.
+Curious about how Lemon Tree Dwelling got its name?
 Well….here’s the story:

 How Lemon Tree Dwelling got its name:

 Six years ago we made the decision to trade in our cozy (tiny) beloved first home for a much larger one with greater potential and room to grow into.
 Despite the struggling housing market, we sold our home in under a month and thus began the grueling hunt for a new place to call home.
 Long story short, we quickly grew desperate and started viewing anything and everything that might possibly fit even a small percentage of our ever-dwindling criteria.
 And then along came this gem: